 And there’s more in the weeks to come.
 Burgwin Wright house brings back their popular art event, Cameron has a group singing, the summer baseball league starts up and our summer concerts and movies fill the parks.
 It’s a great time to be in Wilmington.
 Find all the events at Events.EnjoyWilmington.com.

 And that’s not all

 You can find the whole schedule on the website.
 It’s at Our Events.
 You can find Dance events HERE.
 You can find comedy events HERE.
-You can find our sports at Our Sports.
-It’s a film town so check Our Films for what’s on the silver screen (and look at the little box for filming events around town.)
+You can find our Sports at Our Sports.
+You can find Art events at Our Arts.
 We have restaurants for every palette and wallet.
 You can find a complete searchable listing at Dine Here (look under the binoculars for the search tool that lets you focus by cuisine or area).
 And you can find lodging at Our Hotels and more.
 Use the search function (look for the binoculars) to refine your search on all of these searches.

 Find your nonprofit

 We have a robust nonprofit community around southeastern North Carolina.
 You can find a great directory of nonprofits at www.WilmingtonGivesBack.org or find a calendar of nonprofit events at SENC Nonprofit Events.